Amethyst incident: Assistance from Consort

-By the time the shelling stopped at about 11:00, twenty-two men had been killed and thirty-one wounded.
-Amethyst had received more than fifty hits and holes below the waterline were plugged with hammocks and bedding.
-Rear Admiral Alexander Madden, the second in command of the East Indies Fleet, ordered the destroyer (Commander Robertson) to go from Nanjing, to Amethysts assistance, and the frigate (Captain Jay) to go from Shanghai to Jiangyin, 40 mi down river from Amethyst.
+By the time the shelling stopped at about 11:00, 22 men had been killed and 31 wounded.
+Amethyst had received more than 50 hits and holes below the waterline were plugged with hammocks and bedding.
+Rear Admiral Alexander Madden, the second in command of the East Indies Fleet, ordered the destroyer HMS Consort (Commander Robertson) to go from Nanjing, to Amethysts assistance, and the frigate (Captain Jay) to go from Shanghai to Jiangyin, 40 mi down river from Amethyst.
 Consort was sighted, flying seven White Ensigns and three Union flags, steaming down from Nanjing, at 29 kn.

-Consort reached Amethyst at about three o'clock in the afternoon and was immediately bombarded.
+Consort reached Amethyst at about 15:00 and was immediately bombarded.
 The shelling was too heavy to approach Amethyst and Consort therefore passed the other ship at cruising speed down river.
 Consort then turned 2 mi and again closed on Amethyst to take the ship in tow, but Consort was again bombarded so intensely that it was obliged to abandon the attempt, although it answered the shore batteries with its full armament (including 4.5 in guns) and soon signalled that it had silenced most of the opposition.
 Half an hour later Consort made a second attempt to take Amethyst in tow, having turned downstream again.
 This attempt also failed and Consort sustained further damage and casualties during which the ship's steering was affected.
-Consort therefore had to continue downstream out of the firing area with ten men killed and twenty-three wounded.
+Consort therefore had to continue downstream out of the firing area with 10 men killed and 23 wounded.